LouisEastt/Slave2/Week 7/Readme.md

 # Week 7
-## Quick Progress Presentation, Pseudo Code and Processing Workshop
+## Quick Progress Presentation, Pseudo Code & Processing Workshop

 ## Summary <br />
 You know what..
 I was about to write a summary of what happened today as I have in the past few weeks..
 Will this ever be read.. is this useful..?
 I don’t know..
 I’m likely just rambling.
 I’ll be quick, maybe it’ll be useful later.